 But, not knowing what I’m actually looking at has been very frustrating, even with the best compass in the world I could only take a rough guess at what the mountains were.
 That’s why I spent my week of Innovation Time developing an augmented reality app with ARKit and CoreLocation.

-Last year Apple released ARKit, which is a framework to allow developers to more easily create Augmented Reality experiences in their apps!
+Last year Apple released ARKit, which is a framework to allow mobile app development companies to more easily create Augmented Reality experiences in their apps!
 My idea was simple, and inspired by a library an ex-cube (Andrew) has worked on since ARKit was released: ARKit + CoreLocation.

 CoreLocation is a piece of software that lets developers determine the location of different users, using wifi and GPS to provide a (somewhat inaccurate) geolocation for each mobile device running the app.
 This use of ARKit and CoreLocation together meant that I could use super accurate data based on the local-world of AR, with the scalability and wider-ranging data from CoreLocation.